-Web hosting control panels are software that runs on a web server that allow you and others to manage web domains, e-mails accounts, FTP accounts, manage databases, etc.
+Web hosting control panels are software that runs on a web server that allow you and others to manage web domains, e-mails accounts, FTP accounts, MySQL databases, etc.

 Here are four questions to ask yourself, if you are wondering if you need a web-based control panel:

 1) Are you experienced using the Linux command line?
 If you plan to use Windows, have you ever administrated a Windows server before?

 2) Do you have intermediate knowledge of how to setup and run a web-server?

 3) Are you good at problem-solving?